Looking for PhD/MTech(thesis) students

 Reports and Publications

 - R. Pratap, D. Bera, K. Revanuru.
-Efficient Sketching Algorithm for Sparse Binary Data accepted in ICDM 2019 (draft)
+Efficient Sketching Algorithm for Sparse Binary Data published in ICDM 2019 (draft)

 - D. Bera, Tharrmashastha P.V.
-Error reduction of Quantum Algorithms accepted in Physical
+Error reduction of Quantum Algorithms published in Physical

 Review A (pre-print)

 - D. Bera, S. Maitra, D. Roy, P. Stǎnicǎ.
-Testing Nonlinearity: Limitation of the BLR Testing and Further Results (Extended Abstract) accepted in The
+Testing Nonlinearity: Limitation of the BLR Testing and Further Results (Extended Abstract) published in The

 Eleventh International Workshop on Coding and Cryptography (WCC2019)

 - D.Bera, S. Maitra, SAPV Tharrmashastha.
-Quantum Algorithms for Autocorrelation Spectrum (pre-print),
+Efficient Quantum Algorithms related to Autocorrelation Spectrum published in Indocrypt 2019 (pre-print, presentation)

 - D. Bera.
 Detection and diagnosis of single faults in quantum circuits in IEEE Transactions on Computer-Aided Design of Integrated Circuits and